 French IV provides students with a meaningful context for language development through the exploration of important literary works, historical documents, and biographies while speaking and writing in French.
-French IV coincides with the AP French program and will allow students an opportunity to develop their skills which will better prepare them for the AP French exam.
-Student skills are developed more and will be able to Students' skills are developed more and will be able to have complex conversations with others in the target language.
+Students' skills are developed more and will be able to have complex conversations with others in the target language.